UofS-Pulse-Binfo/vcf_filter/docs/features/filter_options.rst

 Various Filter Options
 ======================
 Many filter options are available in this module.
-Each filter option is well documented with description, example, or even warning as users may not familier with all fiter options.
+Each filter option is well documented with description, example, or even warning as users may not familiar with all filter options.